 That's not very helpful if you don't know what oxidation is, thanks google.
 Collins Dictionary is more helpful, defining oxidation as "Oxidation is a process in which a chemical substance changes because of the addition of oxygen."
-Thanks Collin.
+Thanks, Collin.

-This means that when cocktail ingredients like alcohol, citrus juice, fruit juice, are exposed to oxygen the oxygen will eventually change the characteristics like aroma and taste of those ingredients.
+This means that when cocktail ingredients like alcohol, citrus juice, and fruit juice, are exposed to oxygen the oxygen will eventually change the characteristics like aroma and taste of those ingredients.

 Preventing oxidation in batched cocktails

 So to create a longer shelf life for premixes you'll need to limit their exposure to oxygen.
 Here are some tips to do so.